Accept that you’ll worry a little, then focus on the positives

 I like to think about the worst possible thing that could happen just to get it out of my system.
 My mind then starts to think about ways to solve this scenario.
 I then quash these thoughts into little teeny tiny balls, then click, drag to TRASH and don’t worry about it because that’s a problem for future you and your priority is worrying about present you!

-I also like to focus on the positives in my life like upcoming travels, birthdays, CHRISTMAS, friends, family and my partner.
+I also like to focus on the positives in my life like birthdays, friends, family and my partner.
 These are all things that make me really happy.
-Enlarging these thoughts in my mind makes me realise it’s not the end of the world, I have lots of things to look forward too and I can’t do anything else but try my best.
+Enlarging these thoughts in my mind makes me realise it’s not the end of the world, I have lots of things to look forward to and I can’t do anything else but try my best.

 Keep yourself busy